openwpm/OpenWPM/README.md

 #### Load a profile

-To load a profile, specify the `profile_tar` browser parameter in the browser configuration dictionary.
-This should point to the location of the `profile.tar` or (`profile.tar.gz` if compressed) file produced by OpenWPM.
+To load a profile, specify the `seed_tar` browser parameter in the browser configuration dictionary.
+This should point to the location of the `profile.tar` or (`profile.tar.gz` if compressed) file produced by OpenWPM or by manually tarring a firefox profile directory.
 The profile will be automatically extracted and loaded into the browser instance for which the configuration parameter was set.